Tarsiciosh/EssentialFeed/NOTES.md

 - refactor the makeRemoteClient to use an if statement and wrapped with #if statments
 - wrap the AlwaysFailingHTTPClient with #if statements [add #if DEBUG compilation directive to prevent test-specific code from being deployed in production]
-- create a new class DebuggingSceneDelegate (subclass of SceneDelegate)
+- create a new class (own file) DebuggingSceneDelegate (subclass of SceneDelegate)
 - override the funtionality of the scene willConnectTo .. function
 - keep only the debug code and then forward the message to the super class
 - override also the makeRemoteClient and if the connectivity flag is offline return the always failing